-Other income of \$11,745 and \$11,995 for the years ended December 31, 2021 and 2020, respectively, represent reimbursements from the Office of the Management and Budget for accrued legal and accounting fees.
+Other income of \$11,745 and \$11,745 for the years ended December 31, 2022 and 2021, respectively, represent reimbursements from the Office of the Management and Budget for accrued legal and accounting fees.

-Voya charges the Plan a .08 percent asset-based fee.
-The State charges the Plan a .05 percent oversight fee for certain administrative functions that it performs.
+Voya charges the Plan a .08% asset-based fee.
+The State charges the Plan a .05% oversight fee for certain administrative functions that it performs.
 These fees are paid from participant accounts and deposited into a Recordkeeping Expense Account to be paid out to various vendors for retirement plan consulting, legal, accounting, OST administrative, and other fees.
-The .05 percent oversight fee is reviewed periodically by the OST and may be adjusted based on actual expense results.
+The .05% oversight fee is reviewed periodically by the OST and may be adjusted based on actual expense results.